 This pasta starts off with some crumbled Italian sausage.
 It then builds flavor with a bit of sliced fresh garlic, some crushed red pepper flakes and white wine.

 Once you’ve got that base flavor down, you’ll throw in some jarred sun dried tomatoes (leave them out if you’re a hater, but they are delicious),.
-Next, add the drained jarred marinated artichoke hearts, pasta, half and half and cream.
+Next, add the drained jarred marinated artichoke hearts, pasta, half and half, and heavy cream.

 The pasta cooks in the cream and sucks up all the lovely flavors of the garlic, spices and jarred delights- and while it cooks, it also helps thicken the sauce.
 And look at you, making a sauce by basically doing nothing.
 Go you.